-This policy IS MANDATORY and shall remain in effect until October 1, 2012.
+This policy IS MANDATORY and shall remain in effect until October 7, 2013.
 Violators of this policy are subject to fines or other enforcement actions, as determined by the Board of Sewer & Water Commissioners.

-While this action may initially be sufficient to address the current lack of precipitation and lower than average groundwater levels more drastic measures and stringent restrictions up to and including a total ban on outside water use may need to be imposed in moving forward.
+While this action may initially be sufficient to address the increased demand, more drastic measures and stringent restrictions up to and including a total ban on outside water use may need to be imposed in moving forward should conditions warrant.